Universal constraints on selection strength in lineage trees: Tests of the linear response relations

+On the right column of the figure, we see that fitness landscapes strongly deviate from being normally distributed, which justifies the need to go beyond the results known in the Gaussian case.
+More precisely, on \cref{fig_hx}b,d, fitness landscapes exhibit peaks at values of $h$ corresponding to one of the plateaus appearing on the left-column plot.
+We notice that not all the 3 plateaus of \cref{fig_hx}a (resp.
+2 plateaus of \cref{fig_hx}b) are mapped with a peak in the corresponding forward fitness landscape distribution on \cref{fig_hx}b (resp. \cref{fig_hx}d).
+This is because the cell size distribution tend to zero for extreme sizes (that is $0$ and $+ \infty$), thus cells of large sizes aligning on plateaus defined by small $K$ and cells of small sizes aligning on plateaus defined by large $K$ contribute very little to the cell size distribution and thus to the fitness landscape distribution.

-Then, we test the upper and lower bounds on the strength of selection of cell size using this data.
+Then, we test the upper and lower bounds on the strength of selection acting on cell size using these data.
 We show on \cref{fig_pix_bounds} the upper bound $\mathcal{U}_{\mathcal{X}}$ given by \cref{eq_tur_hs} and the lower bound $\mathcal{L}_{\mathcal{X}}$ given by \cref{eq_pi_low}, normalized by the strength of selection $\Pi_{\mathcal{X}}$.
-The $x$-axis numbers the colonies which have grown in different nutrient medium \cite{kiviet_stochasticity_2014}.
-As expected, all the sets of points are respectively above and below the horizontal dashed line at $y=1$.
+The $x$-axis labels in no particular order the colonies which have grown in different nutrient medium \cite{kiviet_stochasticity_2014}.
+As expected, points representing the upper bound and those representing the lower bound are respectively above and below the horizontal dashed line at $y=1$.
 Experiments for which the normalized upper bound approaches $1$ indicate that cell cycles are almost synchronized and thus that there is small variability in terms of number of divisions among the lineages.